 For some students, this programme of study is not appropriate for their educational needs so we create a personalised GCSE package that is more suitable for ensuring their success at Key Stage Four.

-A rich and varied package of after-school enrichment activities are available for all students from Year 7 – 11 to afford them the opportunity to continue to experience and develop their skills outside the classroom.
+We believe that every student has a God-given talent and one that may not be taught by even the broadest of mainstream curriculums.
+Therefore, we have developed a rich and varied package of after-school enrichment activities that are available for all students from Year 7 – 11 to afford them the opportunity to continue to experience and develop their skills outside the classroom.
+We offer all the traditional after-school sporting and performing arts activities you would expect to see in any great school, but also some rather unusual opportunities; you just never know where your talent may lie!
+Ultimate Frisbee, fencing, kick-boxing, puppet-making, the list goes on.
 This is particularly important when students reach Key Stage Four and will no longer study all the subjects on offer at Key Stage Three.

 In addition to what happens in the classroom, other key elements of our curriculum delivery include:

 - A vast programme of trips (over 100 trips were organised last year, UK and foreign, day and residential)